 If a center determines that someone could have COVID-19 based on the content of the consultation, it will arrange a visit to a medical institution or a test center so that the person receives an appropriate examination.
 A list of webpages showing the COVID-19 Consultation Center published by each prefecture and the Multilingual Call Centers has been put together.
 Please contact the nearest center when calling for a consultation.
-You can also use the chatbot to check for call centers by region.
-(The chatbot can be used for free by clicking on the icon at the bottom right of the screen.)

 Please make sure the following when going for a medical examination.